rishim1402/Webscraper/README.md

 - tkinter

 # Requirements
-Download 'chromedriver.exe' file (given in the repository) and put the code and .exe file in the same folder before running it.
+- Download 'chromedriver.exe' file (given in the repository)
+- Put the code and .exe file in the same folder before running it.